philipmassouh/discord-sandboxed/README.md

 # Discord-Sandbox <a href="https://github.com/khlam/discord-sandboxed/releases/latest"><img src="https://img.shields.io/badge/download-latest-green.svg"></a>

-> Open-source Sandbox Discord client for the privacy-minded.
-Say NO to intrusive data collection.
+> Open-source Sandbox Discord client
+> Because asking for privacy will get you nowhere.

 Are you worried Discord is watching what programs you have open or listening to your mic even while you're not pressing your push-to-talk key?
 Discord-Sandbox isolates the Discord client from reading background processes by running the [Discord web client](https://discord.com/) inside of a [\<webview>](https://developer.chrome.com/apps/tags/webview), which is finally contained inside the Electron process.
 While I cannot guarantee this client protects you from anything, I have tried my best to remove Discord's data collection.

-Note that since this client is running the Discord web client, the following features will NOT be available.
+Note that since this client is running the Discord web client, the following features will (unfortunately) NOT be available.

     - Viewing Streams or Streaming your desktop
     - Discord's "High Quality Audio" or whatever